CloudLabs-AI/MS-900-Lab-Content/Module 4 : M365 Security and Compliance .md

 1. Under the **Policy Setting**, select the way you prefer and click **Next**.

    ![](Images/img109.png)

+1. Under policy setting, in the **Apply a default label to documents**, select the label which you have created in the previous task and select next.

+1. In the **Apply a default label to emails** leave the settings as default and select next.

+1. In the **Apply a default label to Power BI content (preview)** leave the settings as default and select next.

 1. Provide a Name and Description for your policy.
 Click **Next**.